EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

 Colors.java: Colors class provides ANSI escape codes for text colors and methods to retrieve color codes.
-CommonTileBehavior.java: Part of the TileBehavior Strategy Pattern that represents the behavior of a CommoneTile Constants.java: This class provides all global constants for any game.
+CommonTileBehavior.java: Part of the TileBehavior Strategy Pattern that represents the behavior of a CommoneTile Constants.java: This class provides all global constants for any gameManager.
-Coordinate.java: This class is used to implement Coordinate for each MHTile Game.java: The hub for users to indicate which game to play.
+Coordinate.java: This class is used to implement Coordinate for each MHTile src.GameManager.java: The hub for users to indicate which gameManager to play.
 Hero.java: Class containing behavior and states of Hero objects HeroType.java: Enum used to represent the different possible types of heroes InaccessibleTileBehavior.java: Part of the TileBehavior Strategy Pattern that